top of page

 Asperger’s Syndrome has traditionally been distinguished from classic autism due to its less severe symptoms and the absence of language delays.
 Children with Asperger’s Syndrome may be only mildly or moderately affected (in fact, a child with Asperger’s may just seem like a kid who behaves differently than his/her peers).

 Children with Asperger’s commonly want to fit in and have peer interaction, but often have difficulty knowing how to do it.
 They may be seen by peers as socially awkward, not understand conventional social rules, display difficulty picking up on social cues, and/or show a lack of empathy.
-They may exhibit limited eye contact, seem disengaged during social interactions, have difficulty understanding the use of sarcasm or irony, have unusual speech patterns (e.g. lack of inflection, too loud), struggle to the back-and-forth flow of a conversation, and/or appear clumsy or awkward.
+They may exhibit limited eye contact, seem disengaged during social interactions, have difficulty understanding the use of sarcasm or irony, have unusual speech patterns (e.g. lack of inflection, too loud), struggle with the back-and-forth flow of a conversation, and/or appear clumsy or awkward.

 Children with Asperger's very frequently have many unique and exceptional qualities, such as: